GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I figure that since proprietary software developers use copyright to stop us from sharing, we cooperators can use copyright to give other cooperators an advantage of their own: they can use our code.
+> ### Sometimes there is a silver bullet for boosting software engineering productivity.
+But you need to shoot the right person.
 >
-> ~ *Richard Stallman*
+> ~ *Michael Stal*

 ---
 ## 🏎 Quick Facts